Nursing Homes and Assisted Living

 - Do the staffing levels appear appropriate for the number of residents?

-Every person deserves to receive quality care, respect, and dignified treatment from a nursing home or assisted living residence.
-If you or a loved one are concerned about the quality of care provided by a nursing home or assisted living residence, you should report your concerns to the Minnesota Department of Health.
+Every person deserves to receive quality care, respect, and dignified treatment from a nursing home, HWS establishment, or assisted living residence.
+If you or a loved one are concerned about the quality of care provided by a nursing home, HWS establishment, or assisted living facility, you should report your concerns to the Minnesota Department of Health.

 Minnesota Department of Health